• Skip to primary navigation

 * Percent Daily Values are based on a 2000 calorie diet.

-Lazy low country boil originally appeared on A Pinch of Healthy July 2017.
+Lazy low country boil originally appeared on A Pinch of Healthy in July 2017.
 It has been updated with new photos.
 Here is what it used to look like.

 Lazy low country boil is a delicious all-in-one-pot meal that is perfect for a simple summer supper. | APinchOfHealthy.com